Psychosis | Medical Council of Canada

 Rationale

-Psychosis is a severe and disabling psychiatric symptom present in several disorders, the most common of which is schizophrenia.
+Psychosis is a severe and disabling psychiatric condition present in multiple disorders.
 It can be associated with severe psychosocial dysfunction and can be life threatening.

 Causal Conditions